 Free Eid Card Printable

-To make this activity easy, I’ve created a free printable with three simple Eid cards:
+To make this activity easy, I’ve created a free printable with three simple festive cards:

-You can download and print them below and use them at home, in the classroom, or during Eid gatherings.
+You can download and print them below and use them at home, in the classroom, or during the festive gatherings.